hackle/blog-rust/raw/stringly-typed.md

 cash = Payment(type=PaymentType.Cash, credit_card_number="XXX1234")
 ```

-`credit_card_number` should not be applicable to `PaymentType.Cash`, but the above `Payment` type has no way of enforcing such nuance.
-We reached the limit of what traditional `Enum` has to offer, what now?
+The field `credit_card_number` should not be applicable to `PaymentType.Cash`.
+But the above `Payment` type has no way of enforcing such a constraint.
+It seems we reached the limit of what traditional `Enum` has to offer, what now?

-Stronger-typing can be achieved by modelling with union types.
+Ho ho ho, stronger typing is very much possible, in the form of union types.

 ```python
 class CreditCardPayment: